nikitavoloboev/data/productivity/flow/rules.md

 ## Code
 - Write code to be read by other people.
 Prefer to be explicit over implicit.
-- Comment over my code (be mindful of not repeating things, sometimes code speaks for itself).
-- Uppercase comments for consistency.
-- Only add one space after the code for inline comments.
-Don't space them out.
 - Delimit files that have spaces with `-` instead of `_`.

+## Commenting
 - In comments, don't write `Will ..`.
 Just write what it will do.
 Remove unnecessary (filler) words.
+- Uppercase comments for consistency.
+- Only add one space after the code for inline comments.
+Don't space them out.
+- Comment over my code (be mindful of not repeating things, sometimes code speaks for itself).

 ## Keyboard Maestro
 - All macro names are lowercased.
 Unless it is necessary.